mdg-soc-19/smooth-sort/README.md

 In today's world, developer's use now and then sorting in their mobile applications.
 For such developer's, Smooth Sort can become a useful package which provides wonderful and custom animation while sorting a list instead of reloading the app.

+Explore how to use SmoothSort in your Flutter app through this [medium blog](https://medium.com/mobile-development-group/smooth-sort-a-flutter-package-for-wonderful-sorting-animation-b3d3b56a4d7b).

 # Table of Contents
 * [Installing](#installing)
 * [Demo](#demo)